JAGFx/FormJS/README.md

 #### Icons

-By default, i use [Fontawesome regular](https://fontawesome.com/) icons pack.

-You can change it, set html icon as you want and use icons pack as you want:
+You can change the icon, set html icon as you want and use icons pack as you want:

 * `<i></i> balise`
 * `<span></span> balise`
 * `<img /> balise`
-* Text also
+* Text also (You need to embrace the text with html balise)

 ````javascript
 $( '#yourForm' ).formJS( {